maups/covid19-custom-script-contest/README.md

 These credentials can be obtained in the [Sentinel Hub dashboard](https://apps.sentinel-hub.com/dashboard/).

+The second option is to download the data from [IEEE Dataport](https://dx.doi.org/10.21227/3mbt-tb11).

-The second option is to download the data from our institutional repository.
-The data consistis of one zip file for all cloud probability masks from all airports (cloud_masks.zip (11.8 GB)) and one zip file per airport with color images and valid pixel masks as follows:
+The third option is to download the data from our institutional repository.

+The last two options consist of one tar/zip file for all cloud probability masks from all airports (cloud_masks.zip (11.8 GB)) and one tar/zip file per airport with color images and valid pixel masks as follows:

 | file (size) | file (size) | file (size) | file (size) | file (size) |
 |---|---|---|---|---|